The Business Case for Sustainable Furniture Design

 An essential aspect of sustainable furniture production is material selection.
 Some of the most environmentally friendly options include:

-Recycled Metals and Plastics: Diverts waste from landfills and reduces the energy-intensive extraction of raw materials.
+- Recycled Metals and Plastics – Diverts waste from landfills and reduces the energy-intensive extraction of raw materials such as steel and aluminum.

 By integrating these materials, manufacturers can reduce their ecological footprint while creating high-quality, durable products.